RememberOfLife/mirabel/README.md

 * put correct cpp standard version in the cmake

 ## ideas
+* maybe make the state editor something like a toggle?
+  * so that for e.g. chess it just enables unlocked dragging about of pieces, and provides a bar with generic pieces to choose from
+  * that would require interaction between the frontend and the basegamevariant
 * meta gui window snapping/anchoring?
 * "moving" around the board by an offset using middle mouse dragging?
 * filter games list with some categories/tags? (e.g. player count, randomness, hidden info, simul moves, abstract strategy)